Cleaning coins is a difficult task. It requires suitable materials and the knowledge of how to clean them to get your money’s worth properly.

 HOW TO CLEAN SILVER DOLLARS

-Thank you for reading my blog post about how to clean dirty or tarnished old pennies!
-I hope this has been helpful to those who need it most!
+Thank you for reading our blog post about how to clean dirty or tarnished old pennies!
+We hope this has been helpful to those who need it most!

 - Things To Do In Seattle – U.S Naval Undersea Museum